Facebook Pixel Code

 Establish a Positive Payment History

 One of the best ways to rebuild your credit is by establishing a positive payment history.
 Make sure to pay all your bills on time, every time.
-Even small bills like utilities and phone payments count.
+Even small bills like utilities and phone payments count so try your best to remain steadfast.
 Consider setting up automatic payments to ensure you don't miss any due dates.
-Over time, this will help improve your credit score and show lenders that you're responsible with your finances.
+Over time, this will help improve your credit score and show lenders that you are responsible with regards to your finances and are looking to move past your past.

-Rebuilding credit after debt settlement takes time and effort, but it's definitely doable.
-By monitoring your credit report, building a budget, and establishing a positive payment history, you can gradually improve your credit score and get back on track.
+Rebuilding credit after debt settlement and latenesses takes time and effort, but it's definitely doable.
+By monitoring your credit report, building a budget, and establishing a positive payment history, you can gradually improve your credit score and get back on the right track.

 Using Credit Wisely to Rebuild